GalacticBobster/GalacticBobster.github.io/_pages/cv.md

 * Awarded the JPL Graduate Fellowship at NASA Jet Propulsion Laboratory
 * Fellow of Entrepreneurs Leadership Program (ELP) at University of Michigan Center for Entrepreneurship (CFE)

-Service and leadership
+Service and Leadership
 ======
 * Professional development officer of Graduate and Undergraduate Student Organization (GUStO) at Department of Climate and Space Sciences and Engineering
 * Served as Planetary Science Subject Matter Expert for NASA@MyLibrary program and participated in science communication activities with libraries in US
-* Volunteered as a scribe for Conferences and Workshops: Venera-D Workshop, NASA DAVINCI Roundtable and 2023 EnVision International Venus Science Workshop.
+* Volunteered as scribe for Conferences and Workshops: Venera-D Workshop, NASA DAVINCI Roundtable and 2023 EnVision International Venus Science Workshop.
+* University of Michigan Delegate to the United Nations Climate Change Confernece, COP 28 in Dubai, UAE.
+* Project Mentor for NASA JPL Mars mission design project in graduate level course SPACE 582/583.
+* Product testing, strategic advising and customer discovery at M-HEAL: The Initiative.
+Participated in the Great Lakes NSF i-CORPS Program to conduct customer discovery in neonatal product development.